miraisolutions/covid19-vaccination-ch-qmd-pkg/README.md

 ```
 See help file for using the latest data from *BAG* source.

-## R Markdown article
+## Quarto article

-The dashboard article is defined as an R Markdown document `inst/report/index.Rmd` shipped with the **covid19vaccinationch** package, containing the article text and the R code that reads and processes the data.
+The dashboard article is defined as an Quarto document `inst/report/index.Rmd` shipped with the **covid19vaccinationch** package, containing the article text and the R code that reads and processes the data.

-The R Markdown document uses `runtime: shiny_prerendered` and contains both `ggplot2` / `plotly` graphs and `shiny` dynamic charts.
-The usage of `runtime: shiny_prerendered` allows speeding up the rendering of the article for the users, see the corresponding [documentation](https://rmarkdown.rstudio.com/authoring_shiny_prerendered.HTML).
+The Quarto document uses `server: shiny` and contains both `ggplot2` / `plotly` graphs and `shiny` dynamic charts.
+The usage of `server: shiny` allows running the shiny chunks in the document.

 ## Deployment to *shinyapps.io*

-The `covid19-vaccination-ch` R Markdown article is deployed to **shinyapps.io** and can be accessed at <https://mirai-solutions.ch/gallery/covid19-vaccination-ch>.
+The `covid19-vaccination-ch` Quarto article is deployed to **shinyapps.io** and can be accessed at <https://mirai-solutions.ch/gallery/covid19-vaccination-ch>.

 ## Data building with GitHub Actions